Skip to content

 Zero Cash and the Infinite Option

 Hohn’s portfolio runs at zero liquidity.
 This is not an oversight.
-It is a statement — and it demands explanation, because it appears to contradict one of the most powerful concepts in long-term investing.
+It is a statement.

 In The Infinite Investor, we argue that cash has a specific and powerful function: it is an Infinite Option — the right to buy at the exact moment when the market offers a gift.
 A confirmed Freesurfer at a historically low valuation.
 A tollbooth on sale.
 The Infinite Option is the ultimate weapon of the patient investor.
 Buffett holds $325 billion in cash at Berkshire Hathaway precisely for this reason.